This page was last reviewed and updated at 4pm on Tuesday 30th June 2020

 Safe Zone App - Check-in

-If you are on campus - it would be really helpful for DCU Security if you would 'Check-in' using the DCU Safe Zone App.
+If you are on campus - it is a health and safety requirement that you 'Check-in' using the DCU Safe Zone App on your phone or using the desktop version of safeZone.
 Full details are available here.
 All researchers working in any laboratory type environment must 'Check-in' using the Safe Zone App.

 For guidance on the data protection issues to be mindful of while working from home please see the link below.